-We need the discretized, linear dynamics in order to propagate the state covariance matrix.
-By preference, first we linearize the dynamics and then discretize them at the filtering frequency.
-Since our nonlinear model for the momentum states $[\lmom, \amom]^T$ is expressed implicitly as a function of the vectors of generalized positions and velocities, we compute the continuous Jacobian of (\ref{eq:process_model_simplified}) using finite differencing to find the corresponding entries of ${F}_c$.
-By considering small variations of $\gencoor$ and $\genvel$ around their current values, denoted $\gencoor^+ = \gencoor \oplus \delta \gencoor$ and $\genvel^+ = \genvel + \delta \genvel$, we have
+In order to propagate the state covariance in the prediction step \eqref{eq:covariance propagation}, we first linearize then discretize the dynamics at the filtering frequency.
+Since the nonlinear dynamic model of the momentum states $[\lmom, \amom]^\top$ is expressed implicitly as a function of the centroidal states, we resort to finite differencing for the computation of the continuous-time process model Jacobian ${F}_c$ in (\ref{eq:process_model_simplified}).